Sota-42k/202407_Summer_Intern/README.md

 ## English

 ### Overview
-This project is the output from the internship experience.
+This project is the output from the internship experience of the author.
 This includes Python scripts for data analysis using natural language processing.
-The following scripts are included:
 - `co_occurrence_network.ipynb`
 - `word_cloud_member.ipynb`
 - `word_cloud.ipynb`